reactjs/react.dev/beta/src/content/learn/preserving-and-resetting-state.md

 </Sandpack>

 You might expect the state to reset when you tick checkbox, but it doesn't!
 This is because **both of these `<Counter />` tags are rendered at the same position.** React doesn't know where you place the conditions in your function.
 All it "sees" is the tree you return.

 In both cases, the `App` component returns a `<div>` with `<Counter />` as a first child.
-This is why React considers them as _the same_ `<Counter />`.

-You can think of them as having the same "address": the first child of the first child of the root.
+To React, these two counters have the same "address": the first child of the first child of the root.
 This is how React matches them up between the previous and next renders, regardless of how you structure your logic.

 </Pitfall>